rdelgatte/spring-hexagonal-example/README.md

   }
 ```

-If we want to use mysql-persistence for products, we need to change configuration to:
+If we want to use postgres-persistence for products, we need to change configuration to:
 ```
   PostgresProductRepository postgresProductRepository(
       PostgresSpringDataProductRepository postgresSpringDataProductRepository) {